 Please give details of your complaint, including whether you have spoken to anybody at the school about it.
 What actions do you feel might resolve the problem at this stage?

-Creating our judiure together "On Resilience

 Are you attaching any paperwork?
 If so, please give details.

-Are you attaching any paper work: It so, prease give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Action taken:

 Date: